lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 The run crashed after just under a week's continuous run.
 I started the job remotely and lost the output, so didn't have any error messages to try to identify the cause.
-I however knew that the first MS/MS search was underway and thus resumed the run where it had crashed, using the `-p` argument, to start processing from a specific job.
+I knew that the first MS/MS search was underway and thus resumed the run at that step/job, using the `-p` argument.
 To find that job index, one can perform a dry run with the `--dryrun` argument.
 This will list all the steps as defined in the parameter file and their respective ids.

 ```
 mono /path/to/maxquant/bin/MaxQuantCmd.exe --dryrun mqpar.xml